BSN for Veterans

 - Proof of Military Service: VBSN students are to upload proof of military service under the "Healthcare Related Service Experience Form" requirement in the application portal.
 Acceptable documents are a Discharge Certificate (DDFm214) or a current Leave and Earnings Statement (LES).

-Applicants for the BSN for Veterans pathway must have a minimum 3.0 GPA (based on prerequisite courses only), and a minimum grade of "C" or higher in all prerequisite courses.
-All prerequisites must be completed by June 1.
-Prerequisite courses may not be older than 14 years by the application deadline.
-For 2021 cohort, courses taken prior to June 2007 will not be accepted.
-SI/CI requirements will not expire.
+- Prerequisite courses may not be older than 14 years by the application deadline.
+For the 2024 cohort, courses taken prior to January 2010 will not be accepted.
+SI/CI requirements do not expire.

-If the TOEFL (Test of English as a Foreign Language) is required, the minimum accepted scores for the college are: 101 total score with a minimum of 25 in Listening, 25 in Reading, 25 in Writing and 26 in Speaking.
+- Non-native students whose prior bachelor’s degree was earned outside the US may need to provide proof of English proficiency.
+Countries exempt from English proficiency by exam can be found on the WSU international student English proficiency requirement page.
+If the TOEFL (Test of English as a Foreign Language) is required, the minimum accepted scores for the College of Nursing are higher than those listed by WSU.
+You will need to provide scores at the following level: 101 total score with a minimum of 25 in Listening, 25 in Reading, 25 in Writing and 26 in Speaking.

 Applicants who are transferring courses from another institution and have not yet had official transcripts sent should request official transcripts be sent to firstname.lastname@example.org or have them mailed to: